- Programs + Admissions

 Welcome to the Leslie Dan Faculty of Pharmacy at the University of Toronto.

 We are Canada’s largest pharmacy school and have a world class reputation in education and research.
-Educational programming is at the heart of the Leslie Dan Faculty of Pharmacy and we currently offer a number of cutting-edge educational programs including the PharmD program, the Bachelor of Science in Pharmacy program (BScPhm), the Combined Bachelor of Science in Pharmacy-Post-Baccalaureate Doctor of Pharmacy program, the Post-Baccalaureate Doctor of Pharmacy program (Post-Bac PharmD) and the Pharmaceutical Chemistry Specialist program (BSc), offered in conjunction with the Faculty of Arts and Science.
+Educational programming is at the heart of the Leslie Dan Faculty of Pharmacy and we currently offer a number of cutting-edge educational programs including the PharmD program (entry to practice professional degree program), the PharmD for Pharmacists program (for those who have completed a BScPhm degree and wish to upgrade to an entry level PharmD), and the Pharmaceutical Chemistry Specialist program (BSc), offered in conjunction with the Faculty of Arts and Science.
 Our Graduate Programs offer students in the physical, biological, clinical and social sciences a challenging and rewarding research-intensive program leading to Master of Science (MSc) and Doctor of Philosophy (PhD) degrees.

 The research conducted by students, faculty, research associates and postdoctoral fellows at the Leslie Dan Faculty of Pharmacy focuses on drugs and medications.
 This research reflects the breadth and depth of the questions and issues relevant to modern drug therapy including the role of pharmacists in the health care system, the mechanism of action of novel compounds, drug discovery and delivery, and countless others.
 The results of this research have a profound impact in drug therapy on both the molecular level and on entire populations.
 Current research conducted at the Faculty includes the development of a cost-effective nanomaterial-based diagnostic tool used to identify cancer and infectious disease; the development of a novel drug delivery system to aid wound healing in diabetic patients; and leveraging health care databases to examine the effects of drugs on patient’s health and how resources are used, allowing policy-makers to make better decisions about the delivery of health care.